5 Benefits of Embedded Integration Platforms for SaaS Products

 Meet many integration requirements upfront

 With an embedded integration platform, you'll quickly be able to close the gap between the integrations you have and the integrations your customers need you to have.
-From that point, when dealing with prospects, you'll often be able to say, "We have that" when discussing specific integrations.
+From that point, when dealing with prospects, you'll often be able to say, "We have that," when discussing specific embedded integrations.

 Define high-level requirements to set the integration scope

 When you use an embedded integration platform to build your integrations, some non-trivial portion of that integration is ready before you start.
-Depending on the integration, this could be 30%, 50%, or 90% due to the pre-built API connectorsintegration designer, and infrastructure.
+Depending on the integration, this could be 30%, 50%, or 90% due to the pre-built API connectorslow-code integration designercode-native integrations SDK, and infrastructure.

-By talking through the desired integration with your prospect, you should be able to help the prospect define the requirements for a new integration in sufficient detail to lay it out for the contract, thereby keeping the sale moving along and ensuring a win in the end.
+By talking through the desired integration with your prospect, you should be able to help the prospect define the requirements for a new integration in sufficient detail to lay it out for the contract, thereby keeping the sale moving along and ensuring a win.

 Include new integrations in the initial onboarding process